geo-smart/2023-hackweek-website/book/preliminary/checklist_index.md

 Having your name and picture with your Slack account helps us and your peers to identify you on Slack and builds a more personal community throughout the week.

+Once in the Slack workspace, please add the following channels to your profile:
+#2023-hackweek
+#2023-hackweek-projects
+#2023-hackweek-tech-help
+#2023-hackweek-social

+To find these channels, navigate to the home button icon in the left-hand menu > '+ Add channels' > 'Browse channels' > select the 'join' icon on the far right as you hover over the channel name.

 ### GitHub Account